chanzuckerberg/czi-oss-training/02-participating-in-oss/03-contibuting-tips.md

 👉🏽 The Turing Way has a [dedicated section on their contribution guidelines for recognizing contributions using the "all contributors" bot][turing-contributions].

+### Getting the most of the issue trackers 🎟

+An issue tracker (often called a bug tracker, issues list or issues queue) have multiple purposes:

+- It is a place to report bugs and request new features.
+- A place to monitor pending tasks and allow for collaborative discussions and peer reviews.
+- A place to track the progress of a project and its milestones.

+As you can see, issue trackers are fundamental tools for OSS development and maintenance, and they are often the first point of contact for new contributors.
+Here are a number of actionable tips for meaningful OSS participation via issue trackers:

+1. Scan the issue tracker for existing issues and pull requests before opening a new one.
+If there is already an open issue, supplement this with your findings (more details below).
+2. If there is not an issue, aim to provide enough information for the triagers or maintainers to triage and assess your issue.
+Make sure to cover: **what** (the issue or requested feature, the behavior you are observing vs. the expected behavior), **why** (the impact), and **how** (add reproduction steps or a hint to a solution if you already know it).
+3. Give your issue a meaningful title.
+4. If the project has issue templates, **use them**.
+This will make it easier for maintainers to triage your issue and can substantially reduce the back-and-forth search for information on both parties.
+If you do not have the information requested or cannot determine how to get it yourself, note what you have attempted to do in order to get the information.
+5. Be kind and thoughtful.
+At the end of the day, OSS is, but people all the way down[^1]; take a minute to thank the maintainers for their work and be patient with them.
+They are often volunteers and have limited time to dedicate to the project.
+If they request more information (i.e., logs, OS system and dependencies versions, etc.), try to provide them.
+6. You can also contribute by giving feedback or adding more information to existing issues through:
+   1. Documenting issues that are missing elements to reproduce the problem, such as code samples.
+   2. Suggest reformulating the title and description to make them more explicit about the problem to be solved.
+   3. Linking to related issues or discussions while briefly describing how they are related, for instance, "See also `#xyz` for a similar attempt at this" or "See also `#xyz` where the same thing happened in another platform."
+These additions provide additional context and help the discussion.
+   4. Summarizing long discussions on issues to help new and existing contributors quickly understand the background, current status, and course of action for the issue. [^2]

+[^1]: You might find Virginia Shea's often-cited [The Core Rules of Netiquette](http://www.albion.com/netiquette/corerules.html) to be a useful resource if you are unfamiliar with the rules of engagement in internet communications.
+[^2]: Taken from nebari contribution guidelines <https://www.nebari.dev/docs/community/file-issues>

 ## Development and maintenance considerations 💻

 Let's start by revising a popular product-focused software development lifecycle: the Agile lifecycle.